-The answer to this question depends largely on the facts and circumstances of your individual case, including your blood alcohol level ("BAC"), whether it is a first or subsequent offense, and whether there are any aggravating circumstances present.
+The answer to this question depends largely on the facts and circumstances of your individual case, including your blood alcohol level, whether it is a first or subsequent offense, and whether there are any aggravating circumstances present.

-Second offenses require a 36 month license loss.
+Second offense DUI (within 10 years of the offense date of the first DUI) requires a 36 month license loss.
 However, you are not eligible to receive a restricted license right away.
-If it is a second offense within five years of the first offense, you must wait at least one year after your conviction date before you can apply for a restricted license.
-If you are convicted of a second offense within 10 years of the first, you must wait four months after your conviction date to apply for a restricted license,.
+If it is a second offense within five years of the first offense, you must wait at least one year after your conviction date on the second offense before you can apply for a restricted license.
+If you are convicted of a second offense within 10 years of the first, you must wait four months after the conviction of your second offense to apply for a restricted license,.

-Of course, these are all starting point for analysis.
+Of course, this information is just the starting point for analysis.
 If your case involved aggravating factors, such as an accident, the judge may decide that he will not grant a restricted license at all.
-Restricted license applications are in the sole discretion of the judge.
+Restricted license applications are granted in the sole discretion of the judge.
 Moreover, in Virginia if you are granted a restricted license, installation of an interlock device is a mandatory precondition to driving on the restricted license.